Basic LED Soldering

 1. Secure the LED

-First you’ll need something to hold the LED (or the model component that it’s mounted in) steady.
-Purpose built clamps and armatures are available, but I find you can’t beat a big lump of blu tack.
+First you’ll need something to hold the LED steady.
+Purpose built clamps and armatures are available (left), or alternatively you could use a small piece of blu tack (right).

-Strip some of the insulation from the wire and then twist it around the leg of the LED.
-You may need to use tweezers or needle-nosed pliers to help you with this.
-It’s much easier to solder together two wires that are intertwined rather than simply resting on each other or touching.
-Depending on how the electronics are laid out in your model and how much space you have to work with, you may wish to bend the legs to different angles at this point or trim them so that they are shorter.
+Depending on how the electronics are laid out in your model and how much space you have to work with, you may wish to bend the legs of the LED to different angles at this point or trim them so that they are shorter.
 Note that there are little ‘tags’ or ‘bulges’ at the top of each leg.
 Where possible, keep the legs straight above these points to reduce the risk of damage to the LED.

 4. Apply Solder